 1. Liberty Island, May 2007.
 I’d been planning a trip to New York for years.
 Letting my OCD tendencies run amok, my girlfriend and I put in a crazy amount of research, poring over maps of Manhattan, endlessly comparing hotels, tracking down famous movie sites and reading ourselves into a TripAdvisor frenzy.
 Happily all the planning was worth it!
 The best decision we made was to buy The New York Pass, a pocket-sized booklet that gave discounts on all the top attractions.
 Crucially, it also allowed us to skip the queues and get on with the business of seeing the city.
-And so getting the boat over to Liberty Island proved to be a breeze!
-Just one flash of the pass and we were on our way, quickly leaving the chaotic crowd-infested Battery Park behind us.
+And so getting the boat over to Liberty Island proved a breeze!
+Just one flash of the pass and we were on our way, quickly leaving chaotic Battery Park behind us.

 2. Madison Square Garden, May 2007.
 Our base for the week was the cheap and cheerful Chelsea Star Hotel on West 30th Street, a laid-back joint that pitched itself somewhere between a hostel and a motel.
 The location was brilliant, just a stone’s throw from Madison Square Garden, which we ended up walking past at least four times a day as we went back and forth on our adventures.
 One morning we took its excellent All Access tour (team locker rooms, VIP suites, Club Bar), while on the way home I managed to grab this fortuitous shot.
 The line of NYPD cars pulled up out of nowhere, a gaggle of cops spilling out onto the pavement.
-Straining to earwig as we walked past, they were animatedly debating about the previous night’s baseball game and a couple of them… I shit you not… were actually eating donuts!
+Straining to earwig as we walked past, they were animatedly debating the previous night’s baseball game and a couple of them… I shit you not… were actually eating donuts!!

 4. AMC Empire Cinema, May 2007.
 It’s impossible to compile a highlight reel of that first NYC trip without mentioning the engagement.
 It was a magical evening of fine dining at Frankie & Johnnie’s Steakhouse, followed by the popping of a certain question atop The Empire State Building.
 This shot was taken the following day during an afternoon visit to the cinema.